martincohen/Punity/README.md

-# Features
+# Punity

 A tiny game engine with zero dependencies in C that I made for myself to make tiny games.
 It's great for game jams.
-It is also my kōhai course in simplicity and a tribute to my senpai and friend [rxi](twitter.com/rxi).
+It is also my kōhai course in simplicity and a tribute to my senpai and friend [rxi](https://twitter.com/x_rxi).

 - Three simple files: `punity.c`, `punity.h` and `build.bat` all ready for you to start working.
 - Approx. 1500 lines of C code.